Yuss76A/uniting-hockey-fans-in-J-nk-ping/README.md

 - Add a lighthouse report with [Lighthouse Google Chrome](https://developer.chrome.com/docs/lighthouse/overview?hl=es-419)

--I’m aware that there are still things to add and improve on the website, but we’ve just started, and our hockey family is growing.
+- I’m aware that there are still things to add and improve on the website, but we’ve just started, and our hockey family is growing.
 I’ll do my best to make everything easier and better for all the hockey fans who visit our web page.